Seward, Alaska

 Dog Mushing camp at the foot of the Godwin Glacier, Seward.

-We took off from the surroundings of Juneau, for a second experience of the “modality”.
-As the helicopter ascends, we leave the alluvial plain of the Mendenhall Peninsula and ascend to the heights of Thunder Mountain.
+As the helicopter climbs, we leave the floodplain of the Mendenhall Peninsula.
+We ascend to the heights of Thunder Mountain.

 Against the wind, the pilot conquers a final slope and reveals Lake Mendenhall and a wide valley painted blue by the homonymous glacier.

-Meeting Godwin's Dog Mushing Camp
+To the Mendenhall Dog Mushing Camp Meeting

-We then proceeded along the 19 km of the ice river to the high white expanse where it rises.
-There, we glimpse a huge white camp, semi-camouflaged over the snow, in which hundreds of dogs bark, excited by the sudden appearance of the aircraft.
+We then continue along the 19 km of the ice river to the high white expanse where it rises.

 We are welcomed by Ted Williams, the person in charge of the field that leads us to his malamutes and huskies favorites while talking about the romantic but arduous life of the team.